Luciana Berger: Personal life and awards

 Berger married Liverpool music manager Alistair Goldsmith at the city's Princes Road Synagogue in June 2015.
 The couple's first child, a daughter, Amelie, was born in March 2017 and their second child, a son, Zion, in March 2019.
 She observes the main Jewish holidays.

-As a student activist and new Labour MP, Berger was romantically linked to Tony Blair's son Euan and with Chuka Umunna, later also a member of the Liberal Democrats.
-She denied that she was involved in a relationship with Blair, but confirmed that she was once romantically involved with Umunna.
+As a student activist and new Labour MP, Berger was romantically linked to Tony Blair's son Euan and with Chuka Umunna, later also a member of Labour, Change UK and the Liberal Democrats.
+She denied that she had been involved in a relationship with Blair, but confirmed that she was once romantically involved with Umunna.

+She was the girlfriend of ex-Labour MP and MEP Siôn Simon in 2010.

 Berger was shortlisted for the Grassroot Diplomat Initiative Award in 2015 for her campaign against food poverty, in which she had produced a film to highlight the growing concerns of some of her constituents reliant on food banks.

 Berger became a vice president of the Jewish Leadership Council in June 2019.